T

 Insider tips

-• Consider a CityPASS if you plan to visit multiple major attractions, as it can offer significant savings.
+• Consider a CityPASS if you plan to visit multiple major attractions for potential savings.

 Packing highlights